GamingGuitarMan/CIS350/README.md

 ## 3.1 Stack Design

-The stack of our app starts with MongoDB as our database.
-The free version using the AWS platform from Amazon is a hassle-free way to set up a database quickly and efficiently.
+The stack of our app implements a serverless software architecture by using Firebase.
+This is an easy and hassle-free way to set up a server and database that handles the back end logic.
 This then connected to our front-end user interface, developed using Flutter.
-We chose Flutter due to it's relative simplicity in the code, and it's ability to be used for iOS and Android alike.
-Reaching the widest audience is in our best interest if we want to help the most amount of people, and have our app be as widely known as possible.
-Not only this, but we did not want to exclude any particular subset of people that have a mobile phone.
+Flutter handles much of the logic we need for the user, and connects seemlessly with Firebase.

 ## 3.2 Class Diagram
 Front End<img width="593" alt="Screen Shot 2022-10-06 at 11 29 32 PM" src="https://user-images.githubusercontent.com/71032586/194461947-c7c371a0-e602-41bb-8d4f-035171b9d962.png">